 Being away from family and familiar routines can sometimes bring feelings of homesickness.
-This is normal and boarding staff are ready and prepared for this.
-We are very attentive to giving extra care to boarders who are experiencing temporary feelings of sadness.
-Staying connected with family, bonding to new friends in boarding and staying in a positive routine will help overcome these feelings quickly.
+This is normal and our boarding staff are prepared to help ease the transition, providing extra care to boarders who are experiencing temporary feelings of sadness.
+Staying connected with family, bonding to new friends in boarding and staying in a positive routine can help overcome these feelings quickly.